The Birth, Death, and Resurrection of the Messiah

 Matthew 1:23 NKJV - 23 "Behold, the virgin shall be with child, and bear a Son, and they shall call His name Immanuel," which is translated, "God with us."
 (EL short for ELOHIM translates to God in English)

-Colossians 1:15 - He is the image of the invisible God, the firstborn of all creation.
-For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
-And he is before all things, and in him all things hold together.
+Colossians 1:15 -17 KJV He is the image of the invisible God (ELOHIM), the firstborn of every creature: (16) For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: (17) And he is before all things, and by him all things consist.

-2 Corinthians 4:6 For God (ELOHIM), who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of ELOHIM in the face of Jesus Christ (JESUS the Messiah).
+2 Corinthians 4:6 KJV For God (ELOHIM), who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God (ELOHIM) in the face of Jesus Christ (YAHUSHUA the Messiah).

-1 Corinthians 6:19 Do you not know that your body is a temple of the Holy Spirit who is in you, whom you have received from God?
-You are not your own;
+1 Corinthians 6:19 KJV - What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God (ELOHIM), and ye are not your own?

 The Day of First Fruits is the True Day of Christ’s Resurrection